Undergraduate Terms and Conditions

 The University will aim to keep the changes to the minimum necessary to achieve the required quality of experience and will communicate with those students who are affected in advance about any changes that are required.
 If the University changes your course and you are not satisfied with the changes, you will be offered the opportunity to withdraw from the programme and, if required, given reasonable support to transfer to another provider.

 Sometimes circumstances may arise which are beyond the control of the University and which will require changes to courses and/or location.
 Examples (without limitation) of such circumstances include:

-(a) industrial action by University staff or third parties
+(a) industrial or protest action by University staff, students or third parties

-(b) the unanticipated departure of key members of University staff
+(b) the unanticipated and/or unavoidable absence or departure of key members of University or specialist staff